CESNET/du-docs/docs/jupyterhub.md

 ## I've chosen wrong home!
 What now?!

 If notebook is already running, in the top left corner, go to `File ` &rarr; `Hub Control Panel` and click red `Stop My Server`.
-In a couple of seconds, your container hub instance will be deleted (stop button disapperas) and you can again `Start Server` with different home.
+In a couple of seconds, your container notebook instance will be deleted (stop button disapperas) and you can again `Start Server` with different home.

 Alternatively, you can create another named server.
 Fill in the `Server name` and click on `Add new server`, you will be presented with input form page.